Music Library

 Personalization

 In this section, you can configure the music library screen style to suit your preferences.
-Three options are available: Plain menu, Grouped menu, Tabbed menu.
+Three options are available: Plain Menu, Grouped Menu, Tabbed Menu.
+You can also enable or disable showing album covers in album detail screens.

 Album Covers

-Here, you can choose the quality of album covers stored on your device and manage your cached album covers.
-By default, the app will check for embedded album covers in your tracks and display them if available.
-If there are no embedded album artworks and the Search in the folder option is enabled, the app will check the enclosing folder for JPEG or PNG images and use them as album artwork for all tracks in that folder.
+By default, the app checks for embedded album covers in your tracks and displays them if available.
+If there are no embedded album artworks and the Search in the Folder option is enabled, the app checks the enclosing folder for JPEG or PNG images and uses them as album artwork for all tracks in that folder.

 Playlists